pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 pwd | print working directory

-- 'type' command to determine if the command is internal built-in or external
+'type' command is used determine if the command is internal built-in command or an external command
 ```
 $ type echo
 echo is a shell buit-in